ansible-community/ansible-vault/examples/README_VAGRANT.md

   supporting plugin
 * [Ansible](http://www.ansibleworks.com/)

-Each of the virtual machines for this guide are configured with 1.5GB RAM, 2 CPU cores, and 2 network interfaces.
-The first interface uses NAT and has connection via the host to the outside world.
-The second interface is a private network and is used for Vault intra-cluster communication in addition to access from the host machine.
+Each of the virtual machines for this guide are configured with 2GB RAM, 2 CPU cores, and dual network interfaces.
+The primary interface uses NAT and has connection via the host to the outside world.
+The secondary interface is a private network and is used for Vault intra-cluster communication in addition to access from the host machine.

 The Vagrant configuration file, `Vagrantfile` is responsible for configuring the virtual machines and a baseline OS installation.
 The Ansible playbooks then further refine OS configuration, perform Vault software download and installation, and the initialization of Vault servers into a ready to use HA cluster.